ccueva10/Library-System/README.md

 2. Import the project into your IDE.

 ## Key Features
-**Book Management:** Create, update, and delete books.
-Manage book availability and track book details such as ISBN, title, author, and genre.
+**Book Management:** Creates, updates, and deletes books.
+Manages book availability and tracks book details such as ISBN, title, author, and genre.

 **Patron Management:**